 SAIL members take an active role in planning programs and in providing feedback, advice, and information to SAIL staff.
-This group meets the first Wednesday of every month at 1:00 p.m. at Oakwood Heritage Oaks and welcomes new members.
+This group meets the third Wednesday of every month at 1:30 p.m. at Oakwood Heritage Oaks and welcomes new members.

 The Lunch Bunch is a gathering of SAIL members that meets monthly at a local restaurant to enjoy good food and an opportunity to socialize.
 The SAIL Lunch Bunch has two volunteer leaders who choose a restaurant on Madison's west side and on Madison's east side each month.